Ohio State vs. Nebraska NCAA Football Odds, Plays and Insights | November 6, 2021

 Nebraska Stats and Trends

-- This year, the Cornhuskers won ATS in their only game as an underdog of 15 points or more.
+- The Cornhuskers covered the spread in their only game when underdogs by 15 points or more.

-- Nebraska's games this year have hit the over on three of eight set point totals (37.5%).
+- Nebraska's games this season have hit the over three times in eight opportunities (37.5%).

-- Nebraska is 3-4 against the spread and 3-5 overall in games when it records more than 19.3 points.
+- Nebraska is 3-4 against the spread and 3-5 overall when the team records more than 19.3 points.

-- Nebraska is 4-4 against the spread and 3-6 overall when the team totals over 355.9 yards.
+- Nebraska is 4-4 against the spread and 3-6 overall when the team amasses over 355.9 yards.

-- The Cornhuskers have 13 giveaways this season, while the Buckeyes have 14 takeaways .
+- This season the Cornhuskers have 13 turnovers, one fewer than the Buckeyes have takeaways (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.